 And if you own your business, the cash savings that can be made through remote working become even more attractive.

-Ask yourself whether you really need to rent or own expensive office space, when so many creative businesses now operate entirely on the basis of remote employees, with no central office at all.
+Ask yourself whether you need to rent or own expensive office space, when so many creative businesses now operate entirely based on remote employees, with no central office at all.
 In the design world, Brown & Co is one of the best-known examples, while in the social media space, Buffer notoriously ditched its office just after growing to 50 people: you can read how and why it did so in this blog post.

-If you fancy the idea of remote working, read on, as we offer you 6 pro tips for making this increasingly popular lifestyle work for you.
+If you fancy the idea of remote working, read on, as we offer you six pro tips for making this increasingly popular lifestyle work for you.